Theoretical study of $N(1535)$ and $\Sigma^*(1/2^-)$ in the Cabibbo-favored process $\Lambda_c^+ \to p \bar{K}^0\eta$: Introduction

 Recently, the Belle Collaboration measured the branching fraction $\mathcal{B}(\Lambda_c^+\to pK^0_S \eta)=(4.35\pm 0.10\pm 0.20\pm 0.22)\times 10^{-3}$, and reported the invariant mass squared distributions~\cite{Belle:2022pwd}.
 In the $\eta p$ invariant mass squared distribution, one finds a narrow peak around $M^2_{\eta p}=2.3$~GeV$^2$ and a broad peak around $M^2_{\eta p}=2.75$~GeV$^2$, which should correspond to the $N(1535)$ and $N(1650)$ resonances, respectively.
 In addition, a threshold enhancement around $M^2_{ p{K}_S^0}=2.1$~GeV$^2$ in the $p{K}_S^0$ invariant mass squared distribution could be associated with the predicted low-lying excited $\Sigma^*(1/2^-)$ baryon state below the $pK^0_S$ threshold.
 To date, the $\Sigma^*(1/2^-)$ state has not yet been well confirmed experimentally and theoretically, and searching for the $\Sigma^*(1/2^-)$ state is crucial for deepening our understanding of low-lying excited baryons~\cite{Roca:2013cca,Wu:2009tu,Wu:2009nw,Gao:2010hy,Xie:2017xwx,Xie:2018gbi,Liu:2017hdx,Wang:2015qta,Lyu:2023oqn,Kim:2021wov,Lu:2022hwm}.
 Thus, the Belle measurements of the process $\Lambda_c^+\to pK^0_S \eta$ could be useful to explore the nature of $N(1535)$ and to search for the predicted low-lying $\Sigma^*(1/2^-)$ state.

 In this work, we investigate the process $\Lambda_c^+ \to p \bar{K}^0\eta$ by considering the contributions from $N(1535)$ in the chiral unitary approach and the Breit-Wigner parameterization (in this way, we take $N(1535)$ as a genuine baryon state).
-In addition, the intermediate resonances $N(1650)$ and the predicted low-lying baryon $ \Sigma^*(1/2^-)$ are also considered.
+In addition, the intermediate resonance $N(1650)$ and the predicted low-lying baryon $ \Sigma^*(1/2^-)$ are also considered.
 We want to distinguish the molecular picture and genuine baryon state for the $N(1535)$ by comparing our calculations with the Belle measurements.
-At the same time, we demonstrate that, with the contribution from $\Sigma^*(1/2^-)$, the calculated invariant mass spectrum agrees well with the experimental measurements.
+At the same time, we demonstrate that, with the contribution from $\Sigma^*(1/2^-)$, the calculated invariant mass distributions agree well with the experimental measurements.

 The structure of this paper is as follows.
 The theoretical framework is presented in Sec.~\ref{sec:Formalism}.
 Results and discussions are presented in Sec.~\ref{sec:Results}.
 Finally, a summary is given in Sec.~\ref{sec:Conclusions}.